paul-hammant/tbd/content/styles/index.md

 ## Coupled "Patch Review" System

-Suitable for active committer counts between 2 and 40,000.
+Suitable for active committer counts between 2 and 40,000, for the same repository

 "We do Trunk-Based Development" - Googler Rachel Potvin - @Scale keynote, Sept 2015 (14 mins in):